-This report gives an overview of the foodservice industry and its various sectors within the United Kingdom (UK).
-It explains how the current economic downturn is affecting the UK foodservice industry and identifies the major players, as well as giving contact information for all the main groups within the industry.
-Healthy food options are the hottest trend in the hotel, restaurant, and institutional (HRI) sector, while the market remains receptive for new U.S. products.
+This report provides an overview of the UK foodservice industry and its various sub-sectors.
+It describes how the slow economic recovery is impacting the industry and provides contact information for all the main groups within the industry.
+Healthy food options are the hottest trend in the HRI sector which remains receptive to new American products.